sebinsua/dotcom/posts/algorithmic-bathwater.md

 ### What kind of problem do I have?

-1. **Does a trivial solution to the problem result in a very expensive branching program suggesting that we might have an optimization problem?**
+1. **Does a trivial solution to the problem result in a very expensive branching program suggesting that we might have an optimisation problem?**

    1. If local optimum decisions appear to lead to a global optimum:

       - Apply a **Greedy Algorithm**.
 Note that there’s no guaranteed way of knowing upfront whether local optimum decisions will lead to a global optimum, and it will require testing and analysis to determine whether this is the case.

-      - If the solution to the problem seems to require future information to decide the current step, a greedy algorithm will not be appropriate and you will need to either use **Depth-first Search (DFS)** or switch to a **Dynamic Programming** approach involving **Top-down Memoization**.
+      - If the solution to the problem seems to require future information to decide the current step, a greedy algorithm will not be appropriate and you will need to either use **Depth-first Search (DFS)** or switch to a **Dynamic Programming** approach involving **Top-down Memoisation**.

       - A greedy algorithm makes decisions at each step based solely on the current state and local considerations, and cannot require backtracking, reconsideration of previous decisions, or deeper exploration of decision paths (like depth-first search).